brentley/container-demo/README.md

 export subnet_3=$(aws cloudformation describe-stacks --stack-name fargate-demo --query 'Stacks[0].Outputs[?OutputKey==`PrivateSubnetThree`].OutputValue' --output text) export security_group=$(aws cloudformation describe-stacks --stack-name fargate-demo --query 'Stacks[0].Outputs[?OutputKey==`ContainerSecurityGroup`].OutputValue' --output text)
 ```
+This creates our infrastructure, and sets several environment variables we will use to
+automate deploys.

-## Configure ecs-cli to talk to your cluster:
+## Configure `ecs-cli` to talk to your cluster:
 ```
-export AWS_DEFAULT_REGION=ap-southeast-1 # set this appropriately for your region ecs-cli configure --region $AWS_DEFAULT_REGION --cluster $clustername --default-launch-type FARGATE --config-name fargate-demo
+ecs-cli configure --region $AWS_DEFAULT_REGION --cluster $clustername --default-launch-type FARGATE --config-name fargate-demo
 ```
+We set a default region so we can reference the region when we run our commands.

 ## Authorize traffic
-We know that our containers talk on port 3000, so authorize that traffic on our security group:
 ```
 aws ec2 authorize-security-group-ingress --group-id "$security_group" --protocol tcp --port 3000 --cidr 0.0.0.0/0
 ```
+We know that our containers talk on port 3000, so authorize that traffic on our security group:

 ## Deploy our frontend application:
 ```